 The task was a single-joint extension or flexion movement of the elbow, and it followed the experimental paradigm of Gottlieb et al. (1989).
 In the target-size experiment, subjects were asked to move their hand from a start circle with a radius of 1.0 cm and enter a target circle with a different radius displayed on a CRT within a desired movement duration (Fig. 1B).
-In the voluntary co-contraction experiment, subjects were asked to move their hand from a start circle with a radius of 1.0 cm and come as close as possible to a small target point (3-mm radius) displayed on the CRT within a desired movement duration (Fig. 1C).
-The shoulder angle (θ_1) was fixed to 94 degrees.
-The start and target positions were either an elbow angle (θ_2) of 41 degrees or 97 degrees, depending on whether the movement was extension or flexion (Fig. 1A).
+In the voluntary co-contraction experiment, subjects were asked to move their hand from a start circle with a radius of 1.0 cm and come as close as possible to a small target point (3 mm radius) displayed on the CRT within a desired movement duration (Fig. 1C).
+The shoulder angle (q_1) was fixed to 94°.
+The start and target positions were either an elbow angle (q_2) of 41 or 97°, depending on whether the movement was extension or flexion (Fig. 1A).
 Extension movements were first conducted in a batch, and then flexion movements were carried out.
-The out-and-in movement duration was defined as the time (sec) between when the hand exited the start circle and entered the target circle and was used throughout the experimental task control.
+The out-and-in movement duration was defined as the time (s) between when the hand exited the start circle and entered the target circle and was used throughout the experimental task control.
 Following the isometric force generation, subjects conducted flexion and extension movements of 20 trials each (preparatory experiment).
 Because this preparatory experiment was conducted, we did not observe any apparent learning effects in the main experiments.
-The desired out-and-in movement duration was predetermined by its average over the last ten trials during the preparatory experiment to make the movement duration comfortable for each subject.
-The desired out-and-in movement durations ranged between 0.232 and 0.325 (sec) for all subjects in the target-size experiment and between 0.250 and 0.334 (sec) in the voluntary co-contraction experiment.
-For each subject, only movements with an allowable error of $\pm 10\%$ of the pre-specified out-and-in desired movement duration were recorded as successful movements.
-A computer program checked whether the movement duration was within the allowable range, and a warning of 'too early,' 'too late,' or 'out of target' was fed back to the subjects after each trial when the hand entered the target circle too soon, too late, or did not end within the target circle, respectively.
-For the target-size experiment, average success rates and standard deviations across subjects for large, medium, and small targets were 70±14%, 62±14%, and 45±13% respectively.
-For the voluntary co-contraction experiment, average success rates and standard deviations across subjects for normal, medium, and high co-contraction were 58±20%, 66±11%, and 62±25% respectively.
+The desired out-and-in movement duration was predetermined by its average over the last 10 trials during the preparatory experiment to make the movement duration comfortable for each subject.
+The desired out-and-in movement durations ranged between 0.232 and 0.325 s for all subjects in the target-size experiment and between 0.250 and 0.334 s in the voluntary co-contraction experiment.
+For each subject, only movements with an allowable error of $\pm 10\%$ of the prespecified out-and-in desired movement duration were recorded as successful movements.
+A computer program checked whether the movement duration was within the allowable range, and a warning of "too early," "too late," or "out of target" was fed back to the subjects after each trial when the hand entered the target circle too soon, too late, or did not end within the target circle, respectively.
+For the target-size experiment, average success rates across subjects for large, medium, and small targets were 70 ± 14 , 62 ± 14 , and $45 \pm 13\%$ (SD), respectively.
+For the voluntary co-contraction experiment, average success rates across subjects for normal, medium, and high co-contraction were 58 ± 20 , 66 ± 11 , and $62 \pm 25\%$, respectively.

-Experiment I: Changed target size
+Experiment I: changed target size

 The task was to move (flex or extend) the hand to different-sized target circles.
-The radii of the target circles were 3.5 cm, 2.5 cm, and 1.5 cm for large, medium, and small conditions, and they were presented in this order to subjects.
+The radii of the target circles were 3.5, 2.5, and 1.5 cm for large, medium, and small conditions, and they were presented in this order to subjects.
 Subjects were requested to bring their hand within a target at the end of the movement.
-We recorded 40 successful trials in which the hand reached the target within the allowable time range for each target size and for either flexion or extension; 240 successful trials (2 directions x 3 sizes x 40 trials) were recorded and used for analysis.
+We recorded 40 successful trials in which the hand reached the target within the allowable time range for each target size and for either flexion or extension; 240 successful trials (2 directions \times 3 sizes \times 40 trials) were recorded and used for analysis.
 The desired out-and-in movement duration was corrected for the different distances that were traveled to the different target sizes.
 No instructions were given on co-contraction.
 Although EMG signals were recorded, muscle activity was not fed back to the subjects (Fig. 1B).

-Experiment II: Changed co-contraction level
+Experiment II: changed co-contraction level